tahmid-khan-hub/tahmid-khan-hub/README.md

 <br>
 I also participate in **competitive programming** contests on Codeforces and CodeChef in C++.
 Not the most consistent, but I show up for every contest.
 Currently **Pupil (1200+)** on Codeforces and **2★** on CodeChef.
 <br>
-Right now exploring **Python** to build an **AI/ML project** for my university AI course a different kind of problem solving than what I'm used to.

 # 💻 Tech Stack & Tools